Ohara124c41/FCND-Drone-3D_Motion_Planning/README.md

 Put all of these together and make up your own crazy paths to fly!
 Can you fly a double helix??
 ![Double Helix](./misc/double_helix.gif)

-Ok flying a double helix might seem like a silly idea, but imagine you are an autonomous first responder vehicle.
+Okay, flying a double helix might seem like a silly idea, but imagine you are an autonomous first responder vehicle.
 You need to first fly to a particular building or location, then fly a reconnaissance pattern to survey the scene!
 Give it a try!